 Pompez supported his players during baseball’s integration, until he considered the effect integration could have on the Negro Leagues, and he preserved his team by negotiating to make the Cuban Giants a farm team for the New York Giants.
 The New York/San Francisco Giants organization hired Pompez as their director of international scouting, with a focus on scouting players from the Caribbean and African American players in the United States.

 As baseball was integrated, Pompez played a vital role in helping players get signed to the Major Leagues, in part because of his involvement with Black baseball and his connections to Latin players.
-Pompez is credited for bringing a number of players to the Major Leagues, including Hall of Famers Willie McCovey, Juan Marichal and Orlando Cepeda, as well as Minnie Minoso, Tony Taylor and Felipe Alou, among others.
+Pompez is credited for bringing a number of players to the Major Leagues, including Hall of Famers Willie McCovey, Juan Marichal, Orlando Cepeda, and Minnie Minoso (who was elected as a '22 inductee), as well as Tony Taylor and Felipe Alou, among others.
 Though unconfirmed, it’s been said that Pompez was involved in the signing of Willie Mays.

 Pompez later joined the National Baseball Hall of Fame as a member of the special committee, helping to elect the first wave of Negro Leagues players.
 He died in March 1974, and was posthumously inducted into the Hall of Fame in 2006.